logo

 return 'Users email is %s' % login

-In other way, you can use filters define by inline regular expression.
-That is :re: filter.
-This filter have regular expression which you write in, and allways str convert function, so parametr is allways string.
+Alternatively, you can use filters defined by inline regular expressions.
+That is the :re: filter.
+This filter takes a regular expression that you provide, and always uses the str convert function, so the parameter is always a string.

 @app.route('/<number:re:[a-fA-F\d]+>')